Time to read: 7 min

-Ribs and gussets are used so that designers can avoid using walls that are too thick and that take longer to cool, or that are non-uniform and cool inconsistently.
+In injection molding, ribs and gussets are used so that designers can avoid using walls that are too thick and that take longer to cool, or that are non-uniform and cool inconsistently.
 A variety of defects, such as shrinkage and warping, can occur if the features on injection molded parts are too thick.

 The image below features ribs on the left bosses and four gussets on the boss on the right:

-In this post I’m going to first quantify the structural benefits of adding gussets and ribs to your part designs using FEA studies, and then walk you through the best practices for proper application of these features to plastic prototypes.
+In this article, I will quantify the structural benefits of adding gussets vs ribs to your 3D printed part designs using FEA studies, then walk you through the best practices for proper application of these features to plastic prototypes.

-Ribs and gussets seem like small features, but the FEA (finite element analysis) studies below demonstrate their importance from a structural standpoint.
+Ribs and gussets seem like small features, but the FEA (Finite Element Analysis) studies below demonstrate their structureal importance.

-The image below depicts a five lbf (pound-force) load on the boss with gussets, to demonstrate total stress and deflection in the current state.
+The image below depicts a five lbf (pound-force) load on the boss with gussets in order to demonstrate total stress and deflection in the current state.
 All of these simulations use the material properties of ABS, so they’re consistent with common 3D printing materials.

-As you can see in the results below, the majority of the part is stressed to the 400 psi range, with the maximum stress reaching just over 1,200 psi (not shown, as it is on the compressive side).
-The stress flags are all on the tension side, with the high tensile stress in the range of 1,100 psi.
+As you can see below, the majority of the part is stressed to the 400 psi range, with the maximum stress reaching just over 1,200 psi (not shown, as it is on the compressive side).
+The areas with higher stress concentration are all on the tension side, with the highest tensile stress around 1,100 psi.

 In the following images, we can see the same FEA study conducted without the presence of gussets, but with the same loading conditions and boss geometry.
-The stresses are now more than double what we saw in the prior study.
-This indicates that without gussets, the boss is less than half as strong.
+The stresses are now more than double what we saw in the prior study — indicating that without gussets, the boss is less than half as strong.

-It’s immediately apparent that the feature becomes much weaker without the gussets.
-In fact, this feature is now very near the yield strength of the ABS we have selected (2,900 psi).
+It’s immediately apparent that the feature is not as strong without the gussets.
+In fact, this feature is now experiencing stresses close to the yield strength of the ABS material we selected (yield strength=2,900 psi).

-In addition to the increase in strength, the parts undergo much less deflection when we add gussets—for applications that require positional alignment or rigidity, this is very important.
-The side by side images below show just how much more the un-gusseted boss deflects.
+In addition to the increase in strength, the parts undergo much less deflection when we add gussets.
+And for applications that require positional alignment or rigidity, this is critical.
+The side-by-side images below show just how much more the un-gusseted boss deflects.

-Our next example shows another way we can use ribs when not attached to a boss.
-Let’s start by looking at two different versions of a shelf:
+Our next example shows another way we can use structural ribs when not attached to a boss.
+Let’s start by looking at two different versions of the underside of a shelf:

 To quantify the benefit of our ribs, we’ll conduct another FEA study.
-In this study, we’ll analyze the impact of a 50 lbf box with base dimensions of approximately 6” x 8”.
+This time, we’ll analyze the impact of a 50 lbf box with base dimensions of approximately 6” x 8”.
 We’ll use ABS for the shelf material again and simulate the support legs of the shelf by fixing the flat inner circle of the leg supports.

 The setup is shown below:

-For this design, I want to target no less than a 3:1 safety factor, since it’s load bearing.
+I want to target no less than a 3:1 safety factor for this design since it’s load bearing.
 The image below details the results of the study:

-The maximum stress is 825.1 psi, located in the round features that are used to support the legs of the shelf.
-Given that we’re using ABS with a yield strength of 2,900 psi, our safety factor is 3.5, which exceeds our requirements.
+The maximum stress is 825.1 psi, located in the cylindrical slots for the shelf leg insertion during assembly.
+Given that we’re using ABS with a yield strength of 2,900 PSI, our safety factor is 3.5, which exceeds our requirements.

 In the next image, we’ve run the same FEA study on the shelf without the additional support ribs.

-Here, we see the stresses shoot up to 1,288 psi, and many other locations within the shelf are stressed to a much higher level, as well.
+Here, we see the stresses shoot up to a maximum 1,288 PSI, and many other locations within the shelf are stressed to a much higher level, as well.
 Our safety factor has also been reduced to 2.3, which is well below our requirement.

-We can see that not only is the maximum displacement an order of magnitude higher in the shelf without ribs, but the center of the shelf is sagging like a bag.
+We can see that not only is the maximum displacement an order of magnitude higher in the shelf without ribs, but the center of the shelf sags significantly.
 These illustrations are exaggerated to detail the direction of deflection, but 0.35” is an unacceptable amount of deflection, in any case.

-Now that we’re clear on the importance and benefits of ribs, it’s important to understand their proper application as ribs added in the wrong direction or orientation are often useless.
+Now that we’re clear on the importance and benefits of ribs, it’s important to understand their proper application — ribs added in the wrong direction or orientation are often useless.

-To demonstrate this, we’ll look at a plate that’s supported on both ends as shown below, with a ten lbf load placed in the middle.
+To demonstrate, let’s look at a flat plate supported on both ends as shown below, with a ten lbf load placed in the middle.

-After solving the FEA, we can see quite a bit of deflection under such a low load.
-The following image details our results:
+After performing the FEA, we see quite a bit of deflection under such a low load.

-In the image below, you can see I’ve added three ribs that are 0.25” tall.
+In the image below, I’ve added three ribs that are 0.25” tall.

-If you guessed that we were going to run another FEA study, you are absolutely correct!
+It’s time to run another FEA.
 The image below is of the same FEA study as above, but with our newly added ribs:

 We’ve cut our total deflection down by almost an order of magnitude again, simply by adding three small ribs!

 Now, let’s look at the wrong way to add ribs.
-We can see that the ribs in the study above were all connected to support features and had increased height in the direction of loading.
-Now let’s investigate what happens if we change the direction of the ribs 90 degrees, as shown below:
+In our previous example, the ribs all connected to support features and increased height in the direction of loading.
+Now let’s investigate what happens if we change the direction of the ribs 90 degrees:

-In this study, we can see that we get little to no benefit from these ribs because they don’t actually connect to any of the support features.
+Now, we get little to no benefit from the ribs because they don’t connect to any of the support features.

-The deflection is barely less than our original case, with no ribs at all.
-If the shelf were fixed on the front face, these ribs would actually help, but in these studies, the shelf is only supported on the left and right ends.
+The deflection is barely less than our original FEA with no ribs at all.
+If the shelf were fixed on the front face, these ribs would help, but here the shelf is only supported on the left and right ends.
 The lesson?
 Again, ribs placed perpendicular to the supports provides a far greater reduction to maximum deflection.

 Ready to test physical prototypes of your designs?
 The design guidelines for 3D printed parts are relatively simple:

-The addition of ribs and gussets greatly improves plastic parts’ strength, without adding too much material that might lead to longer build times for 3D printers or manufacturing defects for injection molded parts.
+The thoughtful addition of ribs and gussets greatly improves plastic parts’ strength without adding too much material that can lengthen 3D printing times and cause manufacturing defects in injection molded parts.
 While they may not look like much, plastic ribs and plastic gussets go a long way to providing rigidity of your design.

-Of course, the improper application of ribs provides little to no benefit, so the best way to get a feel for incorporating ribs is to play around with your designs and, of course, iterate early and often!
+Of course, the improper application of ribs provides little to no benefit.
+So, to get a feel for incorporating ribs is to play around with your designs and, of course, iterate early and often!